kernow/jsmocha/README.markdown

 	greeting.expects('say');

-### Specifying the number of times an expectation should be called
+### Specifying the number of times a method should be called

 	greeting.expects('say'); # expected once
 	greeting.expects('say').once(); # expected once